 That has all changed.
 And in a post-9/11 world, there has been much written and speculated about the life of Prophet Muhammad (peace be upon him) in the US and the Western world at large.

 However, much of the information about the Prophet of Islam that has been written, spoken about and even drawn has been for the purpose of demonetization or illegitimizing him.

-The theological lessons of the class portrayed Christianity and Judaism in unemotional and factual ways, but the weeklong discussion on Islam turned out to be a discussion on politics instead about the tenants of the faith.
-The Prophet was mentioned a few times, but only in passing.
+The theological lessons of the class portrayed Christianity and Judaism in unemotional and factual ways.
+The Prophet Muhammad was mentioned a few times, but only in passing.